chuanzh/eop/README.md

   </filter-mapping>
 ```
 Now you can develop your first interface, the interface consists of three parts, business processing xxxService, request object xxxRequest, response object xxxResponse
-The business class uses the func method directly, passing in xxxRequest, returning xxxResponse.（@DescNote and other annotations are used later to generate annotations and injections for objects）
+The business class uses the func method directly, passing in xxxRequest, returning xxxResponse.（@DescNote and other annotations are used later to generate annotations and injections for objects）,throw exception, so that EOP can capture
 ```Java
 @DescNote("Get Dynamic Follow list") public class GetFollowList {